schrodingersbox/keto/README.md

 I did a lot of research on this subject and used it myself for about a year with great results before falling off the wagon.

-I also co-founded a company (which I'm no longer associated with) employing some of the principles of the ketogenic dient, [Restore Health](http://www.restorehealth.com), which had fantastic results.
+I also co-founded a company (which I'm no longer associated with) employing some of the principles of the ketogenic diet, [Restore Health](http://www.restorehealth.com), which had fantastic results.

 ## Definitions